- FTVM Major

 FTVM 150 - Introduction to Film, Television, and Media (4 credits)

 The final project for FTVM 150 is an audiovisual essay for which students are asked to create a three-five minute original argument about one of the films or television episodes screened for the course.
 At the end of the term, the best essays are selected by the GSI team to compete in a festival, with winners in different categories determined by the audience.
-This year's Best of Festival Award went to Noor Nounou for her essay, "On Display" - The Hollywood Heroine."
+This year's Best of Festival Award went to Ahmad Kady for his essay “Human Cinema: Moonlight’s Rebuttal of the Hollywood Black Male” (GSI Kaelie Thompson).

 What Are the Requirements for the FTVM Major?